alepechen/rag-txt/README.md

- RAG system built using FastAPI and OpenAI’s API
+ RAG (Retrieval-Augmented Generation) system built using FastAPI and OpenAI’s API